-Restricted Stock.
-The Plan permits our board of directors to award shares of common stock to participants subject to such conditions and restrictions as our board of directors may determine.
+Restricted Stock and Restricted Stock Units.
+The 2018 Plan permits our board of directors to award shares of common stock and restricted stock units to participants subject to such conditions and restrictions as our board of directors may determine.
 These conditions and restrictions may include the achievement of certain performance goals and/or continued service to iBio through a specified restricted period.